gravitational/teleport/rfd/0073-discover.md

 ## What

-Proposes the `teleport discover` command that simplifies the UX for the first-time users who are connecting their cloud resources to Teleport.
+Proposes a set of UX updates that improve the UX for the users connecting their resources to Teleport.

 ## Related RFDs